hackersupreme/mouse-parallax-example-documentation/README.md

 is equal to
 onMouseMove={({ clientX: x, clientY: y}) => set({ xy: calc(x, y)})}
 ```
+[This](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) is some documentation on the Mouse Event.

 The `set` function sets the `props` object's `xy` property by passing the values `x` and `y` values through the `calc` function.
 The `calc` function takes in the coordinates (x, y) and